Maptitude

 Maptitude is a mapping software program, a mapping tool, and a Geographic Information System (GIS) created by Caliper Corporation that allows users to view, edit and integrate maps.
 The software is designed to allow the geographical visualization and analysis of either included data or custom external data.
-The primary user type is a business development professionals.
-The primary use type is for sales territory management.
+The primary use sales territory management.

-It encapsulates the core GIS functionality of the Caliper mapping software suite of products, and works with Microsoft Office, data mapping from various sources including Microsoft Excel, and includes a BASIC-like programming language (Caliper Script) within a development interface (GISDK) that allows automation of the Maptitude environment.
+Software

 Maptitude includes tools for geocoding addresses and records the geocode precision—the method used to locate each address—in the attribute table.
-Maptitude offers comprehensive sales territory mapping features that allow users to define, balance, and manage territories based on geographic, demographic, or performance data, supporting territory realignment and analysis for business planning.
-The software also provides routing and logistics capabilities for route optimization, enabling users to calculate and display the most efficient paths for travel, deliveries, or service calls.
+Maptitude offers sales territory mapping features that allow users to manage territories based on geographic data.
+The software also provides routing and logistics.
 Routes can be optimized based on distance, travel time, or user-defined cost factors.

 The Caliper technology is used in the following end-user desktop software: